 A survey of women’s lives in historical context, from ancient times to the twenty-first century.
 Emphasis is placed on various themes over time and across cultures, including those of work, family, political involvement, aspects of gender and class differences, and intellectual and cultural contributions.
 The field of women’s history and its methodology are also considered.
-Prerequisite: a prior history survey course and/or a women and gender studies course are recommended.
 Cr 3.

 HTY 345 African Americans and American Justice

 This course is an exploration and analysis of selected U.S. Supreme Court rulings on cases related to African American citizenship, civil rights and equal treatment during the nineteenth and twentieth centuries.
 This course also explores the changing boundaries and content of state and national citizenship, from the early national period (during the slavery era) to the mid-twentieth-century.
-Prerequisite: EYE and Sophomore status or permission of the instructor.
 Cr 3.

 HTY 346 The Civil Rights Movement

 This course examines the creation of legalized discrimination in the United States and the process used by selected individuals and organizations to dismantle segregation.
 By illuminating the fight for social justice, economic opportunities, and educational advances, the course analyzes how the dynamics of the Civil Rights Movement changed the face of America.
-Prerequisite: EYE and Sophomore status or instructor permission.
 Cr 3.

 HTY 347 Race and the Politics of Mass Incarceration

 This course examines the cultural, political and institutional dynamics that produced and sustain mass incarceration in the United States.
 The course takes a short-range historical approach to studying linkages between the intersection of mass incarceration, racism, sexism, and poverty, and how these forces impact individuals, families, and communities of color.
-Prerequisite: Sophomore status or instructor permission.
 Cr 3.

 HTY 356 Civil War and Reconstruction

 An examination of the period 1850-1877, dealing with the background and causation of the war; Lincoln and the secession crisis; the military, political, diplomatic, and economic aspects of the Civil War; and the challenges and ultimate failure of reconstruction after 1865.
-Prerequisite: HTY 122 or permission.
 Cr 3.

 HTY 357 The Gilded Age in America, 1869-1898

 The United States in the age of enterprise with emphasis on the development of political and economic radicalism, the commercialization of agriculture, the rise of the American city, new directions in social thought, concentration of industrial wealth and financial power, and American foreign policy.
-Prerequisite: HTY 122 or permission.
 Cr 3.

 HTY 360 History of Maine